AlirezaArvin/Textab/README.md

 # Textab
-Textab is a set of Python scripts utilizing regular expressions (Regex) to extract key numerical data from text files.
-Today, many researchers use programming languages such as R to analyze data from their research projects, often generating output in text file format.
-Extracting key numerical statistics, such as effect size, p-values, and odds ratios, from these files can be time-consuming and challenging.
+Textab is a set of Python scripts utilizing regular expressions (Regex) to extract key statistics from text files.
+Today, many researchers use programming languages such as R to analyze data from their research projects, often generating output in txt file format.
+Extracting key statistics, such as effect size, p-values, and odds ratios, from these files can be time-consuming and challenging.
 With Textab, you can efficiently and easily extract essential statistics from the output of programming languages, significantly streamlining the process.

 ## Supported inputs
 **R:**